Wedding Photography is not copy and paste

 Every wedding is different…

-Group shots at a venue like this are fairly straightforward, but they may be hosting multiple weddings.
+Group shots at a venue like this ( Coombe Abbey )are fairly straightforward, but they may be hosting multiple weddings.
 Therefore you need to engage with the master of ceremonies to avoid conflicts of timings.
 A smaller venue may need a completely different approach.
 I photographed a 50th wedding anniversary last year where there was no easy place to do the big group shots.
 So instead I photographed everyone going into the meal, one small group at a time.
 It worked really well and I made sure everyone at the wedding was caught on camera, which is one of the main points of the formals.

 I love themed weddings and I’ve photographed a fair few now!
 The theme can be quite subtle, as at Caroline and John’s wedding.
 They were both avid gamers so it was important to get some of the little details in the photos.

 These are not award winning shots.
 They won’t make it into my portfolio.
 However, they are important to the couple and they come from me talking to the couple and getting to know them before the wedding.
 Had I not done that, I may have missed some of these details.
+Wedding photography is all about the client and what they want, not what the photographer wants in their portfolio.

 More themed stuff…